Hanani-Tutte for approximating maps of graphs: Proof of Theorem

 Suppose that the previous claim holds for every $k=1,\ldots ,o$.
 Since $l\ge 3$ and $o_k\le 2$ for $k=1,\ldots, o$, we have that $o\ge 2$.
 We assume that $o_2\le o_1$.
 We remove the cycle $C_1$ from $G$ and apply induction.
 Let $\psi$ be an approximation of $(G\setminus C_1,H,\varphi|_{G\setminus C_1})$ that we obtain by the induction hypothesis.
 We construct the desired approximation of $(G,H,\varphi)$ by extending $\psi$ to $G$ as follows.
 We embed $C_1$ alongside $C_2$ while satisfying (\ref{it:1st}) and~(\ref{it:2nd}) for $(G,H,\varphi)$, which is possible since $1\le o_2\le o_1\le 2$.

 It remains to show the claim.
 For the sake of contradiction we assume that $o_{k_1}=o_{k_2}=1$, for $k_1\not=k_2$.
-The curves $\psi_0(C_{k_1})$ and $\psi_0(C_{k_2})$ are one-sided and homotopic, and therefore they must cross an odd number of times in $\psi_0(G)$ (contradiction).
+The curves $\psi_0(C_{k_1})$ and $\psi_0(C_{k_2})$ are one-sided and homotopic, and therefore they must cross an odd number of times in $\psi_0(G)$ (contradiction with the fact that $\psi_0$ is an independently even drawing).
 Finally, for the sake of contradiction suppose that for some $k$, we have $o_k\ge 3$ and that there exists an approximation $\psi_{C_k}$ of $(C_k,H|_{\varphi(C_k)},\varphi|_{C_k})$ (which is an embedding).
 If $o_k$ is odd we replace (the image of) $\psi_{C_k}$ by the boundary of its small closed neighborhood, which is connected.
 Thus, we can and shall assume that $o_k$ is even and still bigger than $2$.
 A closed neighborhood of $\psi_{C_k}$ is the M\"obius band.
-By lifting $\psi(C_k)$ to the annulus via the double cover of the M\"obius band, we obtain a piecewise linear closed non-self intersecting curve winding $o_k/2>1$ times around its center (contradiction). \end{proof}
+By lifting $\psi(C_k)$ to the annulus via the double cover of the M\"obius band, we obtain a piecewise linear closed non-self intersecting curve winding $o_k/2>1$ times around the center of the annulus (contradiction). \end{proof}